 As such, WIP = Throughput x Lead Time for example, just as Throughput = WIP/Lead Time and Lead Time = WIP/Throughput.

 Regular and repeated meetings, also known as the Kanban cadences help review your processes, drive change and coordinate the workflow in a steady manner.

 These meetings take place daily, weekly, monthly or quarterly, depending on the topics they address.
 And are generally grouped into the categories of service delivery and improvement or evolution.

-Even though Kanban is a fairly flexible tool that you can customize to your own needs, the technique still relies on a number of rules, principles and practices.
-Kanban’s goal, as for all of the lean management techniques, is continuous improvement.
-Adhering to the four basic Kanban principles supports this goal and helps improve your processes.
+Kanban is a flexible tool that you can customize to your needs.
+However, to achieve the goal of continuous improvement, it relies on a set of rules, principles, and practices.
+Here are the four basic Kanban principles that can help you improve your processes:

 If you are striving for lean structures and systems, you should give Kanban a go in order to improve your workflows, create smart feedback loops for continuous improvement and be more efficient.

-Here are some of the benefits you can expect from implementing Kanban into your organization’s structures:
+Here are some of the benefits you can expect from implementing Kanban methodology into your organization’s structures for continuous improvement:

 It is in the very nature of Kanban to break down processes in order to make them as efficient as possible.
 By using a visual board and implementing WIP limits, you can ensure that your team is working on all that they can handle and keep the flow going smoothly instead of clogging it up with too many tasks.